17 Best Female Ukulele Players

 6. mxmtoon

-Mxmtoon began secretly uploading his songs to YouTube before she came out in 2017 to create “Falling for You” and eventually co-operated with Peachy, who accompanied her on her ukulele.
+Mxmtoon began secretly uploading his songs to YouTube before she came out in 2017 to create “Falling for You” and eventually co-operated with Peachy, who accompanied her on her uke.
 She followed it with “Prom Dress,” considered her signature song.

-Although Mxmtoon already contains a few followers on YouTube, The Masquerade, her debut studio album, brought him more fame in 2019.
+Although Mxmtoon already had a few followers on YouTube, The Masquerade, her debut studio album, brought him more fame in 2019.
 Then, she traveled to the United States and the United Kingdom and even published a graphic novel named The Adventures of Mxmtoon: The Masquerade.

 7. Ingrid Michaelson